ebuyakin/maichat/docs/tutorial.md

 Off‑context visualization (model‑dependent):
 - Parts beyond the current context boundary are dimmed and show an “off” badge in the meta line.
 - The boundary is computed from model limits (max context) and settings (e.g., chars‑per‑token, user request allowance).
 Switching models can change how many pairs are “in” vs “off”.
-- Use Shift+O to jump to the first in‑context pair.
+- Use o / Shift+O to jump to the first in‑context pair.

 ## New message workflow
 1) Pick/create a topic if needed (Ctrl+T in Input Mode).